traja-team/traja/README.md

 # traja
 Trajectory Analysis in Python

-traja is extends the capability of pandas DataFrame specific for animal trajectory analysis, and provides convenient interfaces to other geometric analysis packages (eg, shapely).
+traja extends the capability of pandas DataFrame specific for animal trajectory analysis in 2D, and provides convenient interfaces to other geometric analysis packages (eg, shapely).

 ## Introduction